rishindramani/HubDroid/README.md

 ####
 Hey there!
 I am Store Bot.
 I will assist you in ordering the products.
 But first, I need to understand your language.
-Please follow the following steps:
+Please follow the following steps to deploy on google assistant:

 #### Deploying Dialogflow Agent: